-The target for frequency of inspection is based on risk assessments which have been undertaken by the local authority for each of the five establishments assessed as part of this audit.
-Official control inspections are unannounced, with the exception of annual audits and approval audits, which are pre-arranged with the FBO.
-A note is made on the inspection report when an official control inspection has not been unannounced, and this was verified by the audit team.
+The target for frequency of inspection is based on risk assessments which have been undertaken by the local authority in respect of establishments in Laois County Council's functional area.
+Official control inspections are unannounced, and audits are arranged with the FBO, to ensure their presence.

-From the establishment files reviewed, the audit team noted that where significant non compliances were identified during official control inspections; that additional inspections were carried out.
-The audit team noted that following enforcement action that several follow up inspections were carried out to ensure that the non compliances had been closed out.
+From the establishment files reviewed, the audit team noted that where significant non compliances were identified during official control inspections; additional inspections were carried out.
+The audit team noted that following enforcement action, several follow up inspections were carried out to ensure that the non compliances had been closed out.